Here is a list of the main threats that face cetaceans in the marine environment.

 Collisions between cetaceans and vessels are a significant cause of death, particularly for the larger whales.
 With an increase in the volume of traffic, growing ship size and increasing speed set to occur on our seas over the coming decades this problem is expected to become more and more prevalent.
 Currently research is being conducted by various groups, identifyting what can be done to prevent ship strikes from occurring.

 ORCA ran an innovative pilot study in 2017 to investigate the prevalence of ship strikes and near misses with fin whales in the Bay of Biscay.
-This has been extended, and is continuing in 2018, hopefully resulting in important findings to inform policy and ships crews.
+This was extended into 2018 and is continuing in 2019, hopefully resulting in important findings to inform policy and ships crews.

 It is believed humans have been engaged in whaling since prehistoric times.
 In 1986 the International Whaling Commission (IWC) banned commercial whaling.
 However, since then over 50,000 whales have been killed because of loopholes in the ban that allows some countries to continue this barbaric tradition.
 Today Norway, Iceland, the Faroes and Japan still hunt whales, and, based on recent figures, these countries will kill around 2,000 whales this year, including fin whales, minke whales, Bryde's whales, humpback whales and sperm whales.